 Most companies don’t offer dividends, and if they do, they can cancel them if it’s a bad time to make a payout.
 Companies can increase dividends if times are good.

 Bigger, well-established companies are more likely to pay out dividends regularly.
-Companies in certain sectors including oil and gas, financial, health care and pharmaceuticals, historically have had some of the highest dividend yields.
+Companies in certain sectors including oil and gas, financial, healthcare and pharmaceuticals, historically have had some of the highest dividend yields.

-An aristocrat dividend is a company that has continuously increased the amount of dividends it pays to its shareholders.
+An aristocrat dividend is a company that has continuously increased the number of dividends it pays to its shareholders.
 To be categorized as such, a company must typically have increased dividends for at least 25 years.